akostrik/stage_telegram_python/README.md

 [Get Telegram credentials api_id and api_hash ](https://my.telegram.org/auth)

 During the first launching of the application, enter the phone number of your Telegram account and then enter the confirmation code

+The application will create a file _anon.session_. _Be careful not to publish this file on the internet and not to transmit it to unfamiliar people_

 ### Create the file "server1/.env"
 ```